 Whether you're on the beach or just going for a walk, you should be applying sunscreen regularly, even if you have darker skin.
 There is a common misconception that people with darker skin tones don't need sunscreen because they naturally produce more melanin.
-While this is partially true, the natural production of melanin is not enough and doesn't shield anyone completely from sun damage.
+While this is partially true, the natural production of melanin doesn't shield anyone completely from sun damage.

-Shop TODAY spoke to Dr. Sandra Lee MD (who you may recognize as Dr. Pimple Popper) and board-certified dermatologists Dr. Hadley King MD and Dr. Rita Linkner MD about why sunscreen is so important, along with some of the products they recommend to protect your skin without leaving a white cast.
+Shop TODAY spoke to Dr. Sandra Lee MD (who you may recognize as Dr. Pimple Popper) and board-certified dermatologists Dr. Hadley King MD and Dr. Rita Linkner MD about why sunscreen is essential if you have darker skin, along with some of the products they recommend to protect you without leaving a white cast.

 There are two types of sunscreen you can choose from: physical (mineral) and chemical.
 Physical sunscreen acts as a barrier between the top of your skin's surface and the sun's rays.
 While active ingredients like titanium dioxide and zinc oxide do a better job deflecting UV rays from absorbing into your skin, they're also thicker and don't rub in as easily.
 This could leave a lingering white cast, which is more noticeable for people with darker skin tones.

 Chemical sunscreens, meanwhile, tend to work like a sponge.
 They absorb the sun's rays and convert them into heat, according to the American Academy of Dermatology.
 While chemical sunscreens can leave less of a white cast, if any at all, Lee pointed out that this conversion to heat can cause issues for people with sensitive skin issues like rosacea.